 The new complex, designed by renowned architect Frank Gehry, will join the growing array of new arts facilities in South Florida.
-The Frank Gehry designed campus will be located at 1672 Drexel Avenue in the heart of Miami Beach’s City Center district.
+The Frank Gehry-designed campus will be located at 1672 Drexel Avenue in the heart of Miami Beach’s City Center district.

 Miami Beach is presently undergoing a rebirth centering on the City Center Redevelopment Project, of which the new symphony facility will be the centerpiece.
-To be completed in 2010, the NWS complex will include a performing and recording segment with a capacity to seat as many as 700, a rooftop digital music library, conductor’s studio with 360 degree projection capability, 26 individual rehearsal rooms, artist suites, changing rooms and administrative offices, among other things.
-Expanded Internet2 technology will allow greater international partnership and interaction with musicians, composers and learning institutions worldwide.
+The New World Symphony will be completed in 2010; the complex will include a performing and recording segment with a capacity to seat as many as 700.
+There is a rooftop digital music library, a conductor’s studio with 360-degree projection capability, 26 individual rehearsal rooms, artist suites, changing rooms, and administrative offices, among other things.
+Expanded Internet2 technology will allow greater international partnership and interaction with musicians, composers, and learning institutions worldwide.

-The 107,000 square foot ”campus” carries the distinction of being the first Frank Gehry commissioned project in the state of Florida which officials say could well change profoundly the way classical music is presented and performed.
-One of the most prominent architectural features of the campus will showcase a glass curtain wall, allowing passers by a glimpse of the inside architecture, and a projection wall onto which large scale images may be viewed from the new park.
-“There will be evenings where we will create musical performances throughout the building,” artistic director Michael Tilson Thomas said, so that audience members can have a progressive concert experience through different rooms, different repertoires and various musical experiences. ”One of my great dreams is that there would be a voice once again, saying, `Live from Miami Beach, And away we go!’ ” Miami Herald
+The 107,000-square-foot ”campus” is recognized as the first Frank Gehry-commissioned project in Florida.
+It could profoundly change how classical music is presented and performed.
+One of the most prominent architectural features of the campus will showcase a glass curtain wall.
+This unique wall will allow a glimpse of the inside architecture and a projection screen that may be viewed from the new park.
+“There will be evenings where we will create musical performances throughout the building,” artistic director Michael Tilson Thomas said.
+Audience members can have a progressive concert experience through different rooms, repertoires, and musical experiences.
+One of my great dreams is that there would be a voice again, saying… `Live from Miami Beach, And away we go!‘

-Once the new facility is complete, NWS will relocate from its current smaller digs at the Lincoln Theatre.
-Since its inaugural concert on February 4, 1988, the New World Symphony has been heard in such prestigious venues as New York’s Carnegie Hall and Avery Fisher Hall, Paris’ Bastille Opera, London’s Barbican Centre and Argentina’s Teatro Colon.
+Once the new facility is complete, NWS will relocate from its smaller digs at the Lincoln Theatre.
+Since its inaugural concert on February 4, 1988, the New World Symphony has been heard in such prestigious venues.
+Venues include New York’s Carnegie Hall and Avery Fisher Hall, Paris’ Bastille Opera, London’s Barbican Centre, and Argentina’s Teatro Colon.